openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 * `type`: CONDITIONAL.
 Type of a Credential being requested.
 It corresponds to a `type` property in a Issuer metadata.
 MUST NOT be present when `acceptance_token` is present.
 * `format`: OPTIONAL.
 Format of the Credential to be issued.
 If not present, the issuer will determine the Credential format based on the client's format default.
 MUST NOT be present when `acceptance_token` is present.
 * `proof` OPTIONAL.
 JSON Object containing proof of possession of the key material the issued Credential shall be bound to.
 The `proof` object MUST contain a `proof_type` element of type JSON string which determines its structure.
 MUST NOT be present when `acceptance_token` is present.
 * `acceptance_token`: CONDITIONAL.
-A JSON string containing a token used to refer to a previously lodged credential issuance request.
-The wallet sends this parameter to retrieve the credential request with this previous credential issuance request.
+An opaque string value referring to a previously lodged credential issuance request.
+The wallet sends this parameter to retrieve the credential requested with this previous credential issuance request.
 MUST NOT be present when `type`, `format` and `proof` are present.

 This specification defines the following values for `proof_type`: